 A class override form allows a student to register for a class while overriding a major restriction, pre-requisite, co-requisite, time conflict, or closed class error.
 The override form must be approved and signed by the appropriate department chair to allow registration.
 Alternatively, the department chair can also issue an electronic override, which would then allow the student to register via web registration.
 All overrides are subject to the authority and approval of the department chair.

 A pre-requisite or test score error indicates the course you are attempting to register for has one or more course pre-requisites and/or a placement test score that must first be met in order to register for that particular course.
-You can view course pre-requisites in the Detailed Class Information screen in the schedule of classes, or in the course descriptions in the University Catalog.
+You can view course pre-requisites by clicking on the course in the schedule of classes, or in the course descriptions in the University Catalog.

 Following the 7th calendar day of the